-The widget layouts are generated automatically when clients connect, so that the displayed widgets are always consistent with the status items contained in the network messages.
+The widget layouts are generated automatically using ClientDisplay (see next section) when clients connect, so that the displayed widgets are always consistent with the status items contained in the network messages.
 Thus clients can be modified to add new status items, and these status items will be displayed without any changes to the workstation software.